Results from RATSS

 Social Cognition in Autism and Other Neurodevelopmental Disorders: A Co-twin Control Study

 Alterations in social cognition (SC) are hypothesized to underlie social communication and interaction challenges in autism spectrum disorder (ASD).
 The aetiological underpinnings driving this association remain unclear.
 We examined SC in 196 twins with ASD, other neurodevelopmental disorders or typical development using the naturalistic Movie for the Assessment of Social Cognition.
 Autism and its severity were assessed with the Autism Diagnostic Observation Schedule-2, and autistic traits with the Social Responsiveness Scale-2.
 Using within twin-pair regression models, controlling for age, sex, IQ, and unmeasured familial confounders such as genetic background and shared-environment, SC correlated with ASD diagnosis, autism severity, and autistic traits.
 Our findings highlight the importance of SC alterations in autism and suggest a non-shared environmental impact on the association.

-That ASC is associated with alterations in sensory processing is well established.
+The association between autism and alterations in sensory processing is well established.
 Results from RATSS indicate that this is also the case for people with ADHD.
-Results will be published shortly.

 Global and local visual processing

 Global and Local Visual Processing in Autism – a Co-twin-Control Study

 Background: Autism Spectrum Disorder (ASD) is associated with altered global and local visual processing.
 However, the nature of these alterations remains controversial, with contradictory findings and notions ranging from a reduced drive to integrate information into a coherent ‘gestalt’ (“weak central coherence”= WCC) to an enhanced perceptual functioning (EPF) in local processing.